tracmo/open-tls-iot-client/test_tools/README.md

 ### With or without the ROOT CA

 ROOT CA is optional.
-If the ROOT CA does exist, the tool will verify the TLS session with the ROOT CA. If it is removed, then the verification is skipped.
-There are two ROOT CAs are archived in this repository. aws-root-ca.pem is the ROOT CA of AWS IoT Core. gtsltsr.pem was actually the ROOT CA of Google Cloud.
-You can try to replace the AWS ROOT CA with Google Cloud's.
-You will find the tool complains immediately.
-This is the same behavior in the mobile app.
+If the ROOT CA exists, the tool will verify the TLS session with the ROOT CA. If it is removed, then the verification is skipped.
+There are two ROOT CAs archived in this repository. aws-root-ca.pem is the ROOT CA of AWS IoT Core. gtsltsr.pem is the ROOT CA of Google Cloud.
+You can try replacing the AWS ROOT CA with Google Cloud's.
+You will find that the tool complains immediately.
+This is the same behavior as in the mobile app.